refactorau/screenshot-cli/README.md

 - Archive screenshot sessions with full metadata

 This separation of capture and generation phases makes the tool more efficient and flexible for different workflows.

+## License

+This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

+**MIT License Summary:**

+- ✅ Commercial use allowed
+- ✅ Private use allowed
+- ✅ Modification allowed
+- ✅ Distribution allowed
+- ❌ No warranty provided
+- ❌ No liability assumed

+## Contributing

+Contributions are welcome!
+Please feel free to submit a Pull Request.

+## Support

+For issues and questions, please use the [GitHub Issues](https://github.com/refactorau/screenshot-cli/issues) page.